kalexlit15/data-engineering-portfolio/README.md

 **Current Module:** ✅ Introduction to Data Engineering

 Planned modules:

 - [x] Introduction to Data Engineering
 - [ ] Python for Data Science
 - [ ] Databases and SQL for Data Science
 - [ ] Relational Databases (RDBMS)
 - [ ] Linux & Shell
 - [ ] ETL Pipelines (Airflow, Kafka)
 - [ ] NoSQL Databases
-- [ ] Data Warehousing
+- [ ] Data Warehouse Fundamentals
 - [ ] Capstone Project

 ---

-## 🧱 Tools & Technologies I'm Learning

-- Python
-- SQL
-- Apache Airflow
-- Apache Kafka
-- MongoDB, PostgreSQL
-- Bash / Linux CLI
-- Docker (later for DataOps)
-- Git & GitHub
+## 💡 What You'll Find Here

+- 📁 Step-by-step mini projects
+- 🧪 Experimentation with tools like Airflow, Kafka, Docker
+- ⚙️ DataOps automation and CI/CD samples
+- 📄 Notes and learning materials from the course

 ---

-## 📂 Planned Projects (coming soon)

-I'll add real-world projects as I complete each section of the course.
-Some ideas include:
-- ✅ ETL pipeline with public APIs
-- ✅ SQL analytics on real datasets
-- ✅ NoSQL vs SQL comparison
-- ✅ CI/CD for Data Pipelines (DataOps)
+## 🌍 Connect

+Feel free to follow my journey or connect on [LinkedIn]( https://www.linkedin.com/in/alex86lk/) if you're also learning Data Engineering!

 ---

-## 🌱 Connect & Follow
+## 🌱 Follow

 This is an open learning journey.
 Feel free to check in, suggest ideas, or collaborate!